gasilva/dataAndModelsCovid19/README.md

 [http://homepages.warwick.ac.uk/~masfz/ModelingInfectiousDiseases/Chapter2/Program_2.6/index.html](http://homepages.warwick.ac.uk/~masfz/ModelingInfectiousDiseases/Chapter2/Program_2.6/index.html)

-### SEAIR-D - Original variation, proposed by this author, from SEIR model for susceptible, exposed, asymptomatic, infected and deaths with delay in recoveries and deaths
+### SEAIR-D - Original variation, proposed by this author, from SEIR model for susceptible, exposed, asymptomatic, infected and deaths

 - S(t) are those susceptible but not yet infected with the disease
 - E(t) are those exposed to the virus